Is Full-time RVing Making You Fat?

 Figuring out how to stay fit after going full-time can be challenging.
 If you’re like most full-timers, when you sold the house and downsized for your new lifestyle, you probably gave up your gym membership and sold all the fitness equipment in your home.
 Fitness wasn’t your top priority at that time, but now that you’ve been on the road for a while, you may begin to notice that the frequent dinners out and lack of regular exercise are starting to show up around your waistline.

-There’s an upside and a downside to traveling to new locations.
+There’s an upside and a downside to RVing to new locations.
 The downside is you’re not familiar with the resource and what is available in any new place in which you happen to be camping.
 The upside is you have a chance to explore and discover all kinds of new and interesting places and activities, but you need to be a little adventurous and willing to embrace uncertainty.

 Drop-in fitness centers

 If you’re staying for a while outside a major urban area, you may be able to find drop-in fitness centers for a total body workout using familiar equipment.
 Many urban areas have regular walking tours that will help you get a workout and also inform you of the city’s unique history and culture.
+Don’t forget about bodyweight training either, using your own body weight as resistance.

 Engage in popular sports for fitness